Tadeusz Boy-Żeleński

-Tadeusz Kamil Marcjan Żeleński (21 December 1874 – 4 July 1941), better known by his pen name Tadeusz Boy-Żeleński or simply as Boy, was a Polish stage writer, poet, critic and, above all, the translator of over 100 French literary classics into Polish.
+Tadeusz Kamil Marcjan Żeleński (21 December 1874 – 4 July 1941), better known by his pen name Tadeusz Boy-Żeleński or simply as Boy, was a Polish stage writer, poet, critic and the translator of over 100 French literary classics into Polish.
 He was a pediatrician by profession.

 A notable personality in the Young Poland movement of c.
 1890 to 1918, Boy was the enfant terrible of the Polish literary scene in the first half of the 20th century.
 He was murdered in July 1941 by invading German forces during what became known as the massacre of the Lwów professors.